caixin-geo/caixin-geo.github.io/_pages/about.md

 # Current

-I am looking for a Ph.D position or RA chance in HCI.!!!
+I am looking for a Ph.D position or RA chance in HCI.

 # About me